mlhartme/stool/README.md

 # Stool

-Note: This is the current development branch, see [Stool 5](https://github.com/mlhartme/stool/tree/stool-5.1) for the stable branch.
+Note: This is documentation for the current development branch, see [Stool 5](https://github.com/mlhartme/stool/tree/stool-5.1) for the last stable branch.

 ## Introduction